 Experts suggest poor UK ranking could be due to patients missing out on basic asthma care and a lack of awareness about the seriousness of asthma

 The UK has one of the worst asthma death rates in Europe.
 With the rate of people dying from an asthma attack increasing by more than 20% in five years.
-According to new analysis released by Asthma UK for World Asthma Day.
+According to a new analysis released by Asthma UK for World Asthma Day.

 Asthma UK’s analysis of the most recent Europe-wide figures from 2011 to 2015 found that:

-Experts at Asthma UK say that the UK’s poor death rate for asthma attacks may be because the condition is not taken seriously enough.
+Experts at Asthma UK say that the UK’s poor death rate for asthma attacks could be because the condition is not taken seriously enough.
 Previous research from the charity reveals that that 1 in 6 people in the UK do not know or are unsure if the condition can be fatal.

 Asthma UK suggests the lack of basic care patients are getting in the UK could also be a contributing factor.
 Almost two thirds (65%) of people with asthma are not receiving the basic care from healthcare professionals that they are entitled to.
 This includes a yearly review; a check to ensure they are using their inhaler properly and a written asthma action plan.